Saturday 14/03/2026 – 2026 Welsh and NGOC Leagues and BUCS Orienteering Championships – Merthyr Mawr

 Touch Free dibber: £2 Adults, £1 Juniors

-Entries will open soon, and will close at midnight on Tuesday 10th March.
+Entries are now open, and will close at midnight on Tuesday 10th March.

 Entry on the day is possible only while maps last, but note the premium price to discourage this.
 We should be able to accept credit/debit card payments, but this is not guaranteed so bring cash just in case.